KarthikS941/Teleport/README.md

 pod "TeleportiOS"
 ```
 #### Using Frameworks
-Download the iOS framework project from folder **'iOS Framework/Teleport'**
+Download the iOS framework project from folder *'iOS Framework/Teleport'*
+---
 ### Usage - iOS Framework
 Inorder to log your message to local server, Teleport has to be added and needs to write logs.
 #### Adding Teleport to View Controller